Observation of Chemical Reactions between a Trapped Ion and Ultracold Feshbach Dimers

 In this Letter, we report on the observation of {cold} collisions between single Yb$^+$ ions in a Paul trap and a mixture of ultracold Li atoms and Li$_2$ dimers.
 We study the occurence of chemical reactions by observing the Yb$^+$ fluorescence after it has interacted with the cloud, counting the number of times the Yb$^+$ ion goes dark.
 We measure a negative correlation between the dark events probability and the atom density, indicating that atoms are not involved.
 Instead, we find that the reaction $\mathrm{Li_2}+\mathrm{Yb^+}\rightarrow\mathrm{LiYb^+}+\mathrm{Li}$ leads to the dark events.
 We use mass-spectrometry to demonstrate the occurrence of LiYb$^+$ molecular ions.
-We show excellent agreement between the probability of dark events and the Li$_2$ density in our system, which we model with rate equations.
-Our cold chemistry approach provides a new tool for detecting molecules in sparse quantities as well as a pathway to creating cold molecular ions.
+We show excellent agreement between the probability of dark events and the Li$_2$ density in our system, which we model with rate equations. \rere{We use our ion sensor to detect about 50 dimers in a cloud of $\sim10^4$ atoms, which provides a new tool to detect molecules in sparse quantities.
+This creates a pathway to create cold molecular ions and to search for quantum effects in ion-molecule collisions. } \rere{Using ultracold Feshbach dimers, our molecules are 2-5 orders of magnitude colder compared to previous ion-molecule studies ~\cite{Sugiyama_1995,Sugiyama1997,Hoang2020,Rugango2015,Willitsch:2008,JPRBook,Heazlewood2021}.}

 \paragraph{Experimental sequence.} The Yb$^+$-Li mixture is prepared in a hybrid ion-neutral trap as depicted in Fig.~\ref{fig:setup} and more extensively described in Ref.~\cite{Hirzler2020}.
 We load a single $^{174}$Yb$^+$ ion by isotope-selective two-photon ionization, Doppler-cool it to about 0.5\,mK and prepare it in the $^2S_{1/2}$ ground state.
 The ion trap operates at a driving frequency $\Omega=2\pi\times1.85\,$MHz and trap frequencies $(\omega_x, \omega_y, \omega_z) \approx\,2\pi\times(191, 196, 112)\,$kHz, where $z$ is the direction along the axis of the Paul trap.
 The ultracold fermionic Li atoms are prepared in a crossed $1070\,$nm, $40\,\mu$m waist, optical dipole trap (ODT) about $200\,\mu$m below the ion, using forced evaporative cooling at 663\,G close to the 832\,G Feshbach resonance~\cite{Zuern:2013}.
 We obtain about $2.2\times10^4$ $^6$Li atoms per spin state in the lowest two magnetic sublevels $\ket{F=1/2, m_F=\pm 1/2}$ at a temperature $T=1-10\,\mu$K. Here $F$ is the total angular momentum quantum number and $m_F$ is its projection on the quantization axis.